Nancy Nicholson: Robert Graves

-Nancy married the poet Robert Graves in 1918.
-The following year, Graves started as a student in Oxford University.
+Nancy married the poet Robert Graves on 23 January 1918, at St James's Church, Piccadilly.

+The following year, Graves started as a student at St John's College, Oxford.
 The couple lived in a cottage on Boars Hill in Oxford, which they rented from the author John Masefield.
 In 1920, in partnership with a neighbour, The Hon.
 Mrs Michael Howard, Nancy set up a small grocer's shop, next door to the Masefields' house.
 Alarmed by the tourists it attracted, Mrs Masefield opposed its takeover by an Oxford firm, and the project collapsed after six months, leaving heavy debts settled only with the help of friends and family.
 In disgust, Graves and Nancy moved to the village of Islip, the other side of Oxford.

-A lifelong feminist, Nancy used to cycle to Oxfordshire villages and set up a stall to explain to women how to use contraception, when it was still illegal.
+A lifelong feminist, Nancy used to cycle to Oxfordshire villages and set up a stall to explain to women how to use contraception, when distributing such information if deemed obscene was illegal.
 Her open-mindedness led her to accept a triangular relationship, and from early 1926 Laura Riding lived with her and Graves in London The marriage eventually broke down, as Graves increasingly favoured Riding, leaving Nancy to bring up the four children of the marriage alone, in a succession of locations, including Cumberland and a further spell on Boars Hill.
 Nancy and Graves legally divorced in 1949.